What does “frou-frou” mean?

 Oh, that's a fun one —

-So basically: frou-frou = fancy, frilly, and over-the-top in a decorative way.
+Basically, frou-frou = overly fancy, frilly, and extra — in a fun, slightly ridiculous way.

 Related words